-TensorFlow is basically a framework released by Google to provide state of the art numerical computations and for neural networks.
+TensorFlow is basically a framework released by Google to provide state-of-the-art numerical computations and neural networks.
 Packages like TensorFlow are actually designed for power users.
-You have to build a computation graph from scratchin every application and there should be a lot of code around it.
+You have to build a computation graph from scratch in every application, and there should be a lot of code around it.
 This is useful to check few parameters or keep track of an experiment.
-Also, Scale out requires further work and is not built in.
+Also, scale-out requires further work and is not built in.

-Databricks incepted a Deep Learning pipelines library that integrated well with Apache Spark’s ML pipelines.
+Databricks incepted a Deep Learning Pipelines library that integrated well with Apache Spark’s ML Pipelines.
 This was a solution to these woes.
-The good thing about this ML pipelines is that saving your model, loading it back later, evaluating it and doing parameter search on different models inbuilt into the APIs.
+The good thing about this ML Pipelines is that saving your model, loading it back later, evaluating it, and doing parameter search on different models were in-built in the APIs.
 Deep Learning Pipelines has some similar features which are beneficial in developing AI applications.
 It gives strong support for TensorFlow.
-Through this arrangement, a beneficial aspect of both TensorFlow and Deep Learning pipelines can be realized.
+Through this arrangement, a beneficial aspect of both TensorFlow and Deep Learning Pipelines can be realized.

 Neural networks built using these frameworks are therefore very useful in image recognition and automated translation.
 Deep Learning computations are single node only most of the time using TensorFlow.
-But you may be puzzled then why the parallel processing framework Spark is used then.
-Stick to this post to find out.
+But, you may be puzzled why the parallel processing framework Spark is used then.
+Stay tuned to find out.

-There is a process called Hyperparameter tuning through Spark.
-Using this tool the best set of Hyperparameters can be found out for neural network training which results in reduced training time to the tune of ten times.
-Also, the error rate is lowered by 34%.
+There is a process called hyperparameter tuning through Spark.
+Using this tool, the best set of hyperparameters can be found out for neural network training which results in a reduced training time to the tune of ten times.
+Also, the error rate is lowered by 34 percent.

-In Deep Learning Machine Learning there is Artificial Neural Networks (ANNs).
-Complex images serve as input and strong mathematical transforms act on these signals.
+In Deep Learning, there are Artificial Neural Networks (ANNs).
+Complex images serve as input, and strong mathematical transforms act on these signals.
 What results is a vector of signals that is easy to manipulate by the Machine Learning algorithms.
-Artificial Neural networks do this transformation by imbibing the working of the human brain.
+Artificial Neural Networks do this transformation by imbibing the working of the human brain.

-The accuracy with default set of Hyperparameters is in the tune of 99.2%.
-The computations can be scaled linearly as the nodes are added to the cluster.
-Assume we have 13 node cluster through which we can train 13 models in parallel.
-This will give upto 7 times the speedup as when compared to training the models on one machine at a time.
+The accuracy with default set of hyperparameters is in the tune of 99.2 percent.
+Computations can be scaled linearly as nodes are added to the cluster.
+Assume that we have 13-node cluster through which we can train 13 models in parallel.
+This will give up to 7 times more speed as compared to training the models on one machine at a time.

 Deep Learning is reaffirming the proposition that it is the future of AI.
-Previously no one had thought that self-driving cars would be possible.
-Now they are a stark reality.
+Previously, no one had thought that self-driving cars would be possible.
+Now, they are a stark reality!
 TensorFlow is a library that is seeing enhancements being made by various big players in the technology sphere.
 Amazon has released MXNet which works well on multiple nodes.
-Research is going on in Deep Learning and as new libraries are created it shouldn’t be a surprise that more sophisticated Deep Learning applications can be created easily with TensorFlow and Deep Learning pipelines.
-As these applications demand high speed parallel processing Spark will be present to fulfil it.
+Research is going on in Deep Learning, and as new libraries are created it shouldn’t be a surprise that more sophisticated Deep Learning applications could be created easily with TensorFlow and Deep Learning Pipelines.
+As these applications demand high-speed parallel processing, Spark will be on limelight to fulfill this requirement.

-Want to master Deep Learning?
-Learn more in Intellipaat Deep Learning training!
+Do you want to master Deep Learning?
+Start your voyage with Intellipaat’s Deep Learning training!

 - Rising Demand for SMAC Skills in IT Firms